rohan-bhambare-049/cctv-python/README.md

 This project implements a real-time face and full body detection system using OpenCV.
 When it detects a face or body via webcam input, it starts recording video footage automatically and saves it with timestamped filenames.

-# Project Made by Rohan Bhambare
+# Mini - Project Made by Rohan Bhambare

 ## Features